 Clean customer areas and clean and sanitise crockery and cutlery etc.

-The usual task of clearing foodware after each course and washing using a commercial grade dishwasher or glasswasher is the perfect behaviour during the pandemic (and required under all state guidelines for reusables).
+The usual task of clearing foodware after each course and washing using a commercial grade dishwasher or glasswasher is the perfect behaviour during the pandemic (and required under all guidelines for reusables).

 This means that your businesses can have total control of foodware handling, a situation that cannot be claimed for disposable items.
 You can continue to use your own crockery and cutlery and you do not have to purchase additional costly single-use items.